hanscappelle/CameraPreviewSample/README.md

 The support actionbar was added, icon updated and several code and layout changes introduced.
 Latest changes add barcode recognition using the zxing core library.**

+## branches

+Most work is done on the development branch.
+From time to time we will create feature branch that will some day end up in the development branch anyway.

+The original project had several branches to explain step by step how the preview is created.
+We left these intact.

 ## zxing library integration and API support

 This example app supports back to API level 7.
 Since this is an Android Studio project the API level is defined in the app/build.gradle file: